Order before 3pm for Next Working Day Delivery

 Are You Really Protecting Your Motor?
 The Truth About Load Monitors and kW-Based Protection

-If you've ever searched for “Why does my motor protection relay keep false tripping?” or “Can I monitor load after a VFD?”, you’re not alone.
-Many panel builders and engineers face these issues daily — and often, the root cause lies in outdated monitoring methods.
+If you've ever searched for “Why does my motor protection relay keep false tripping?” or “Why is my load monitor unstable after a VFD?”, you’re not alone.
+Many panel builders and engineers face these issues daily — and often, the root cause lies in using monitoring methods that are not suitable for modern applications.

 ⚠️ The Problem with Current and Power Factor Monitoring